October 4, 2010 / Perspective

 Taylor C. Ross

-Taylor Ross is a PhD student in the Graduate Program in Religion at Duke University.
+Taylor C. Ross is a PhD student in religion at Duke University.
 He writes at the intersections of patristic theology, theological aesthetics, and philosophy of language.
-He is also earning a graduate certificate from the Center for Philosophy, Arts and Literature at Duke University.
+He is also earning a graduate certificate from the Center for Philosophy, Arts, and Literature at Duke University.